 We are about a 45 minute drive from Dartmoor National Park.

 Help in the house

 People from all backgrounds and nationalities are welcome.
+However we do not accept anyone under the age of 18.
 Experience with horses is preferred and helpers must be prepared to join wholeheartedly in the daily routine and be willing to learn new skills and live as a member of the family.

 We need help (approx. 5 hours a day) with our animals (horses, many chickens and 2 playful friendly small dogs), the fields, the garden and in the house IN EXCHANGE for all food, accommodation, a beautiful area and the opportunity to learn new skills and meet new people.
 You will also be expected to help share the preparation and cooking of meals and to keep your bedroom and bathroom clean.

 We are easy going and enjoy what we do and love our animals.
 We ask that you are easy going too and flexible as some days there may be more to do while on other days there will be less.
 Days off can be arranged to fit in with the tasks.
 In return you will find that we will be flexible about what you want to do and when you have your days off.
 In return for your help you will learn many skills, hopefully have a lot of fun and be treated as one of the family!